Frequently asked questions about marijuana licenses

 For marijuana stores, hospitality business, hospitality and sales businesses, and cultivations, use the Denver marijuana proximity check tool.
 It searches the address of your proposed location.
 The tool will help you research whether your location meets the proximity rules.

-The marijuana licensed establishment permitting and licensing guide(PDF, 267KB), can be used by businesses who have a physical licensed premise.
-To understand the steps a business may need to navigate with all city departments the guide includes an overview of the commercial construction process and inspections.
+The marijuana licensed establishment permitting and licensing guide(PDF, 267KB), can be used by businesses that have a physical licensed premise.
+To understand the steps a business may need to navigate with all city departments, the guide includes an overview of the commercial construction process and inspections.
 For marijuana stores, hospitality business, hospitality and sales businesses, and cultivations, you can use the Denver marijuana proximity check tool to search the address of your proposed location.
 The tool will help you research whether your location meets the proximity rules.

 Which marijuana licenses require a needs and desires hearing?